greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_FUNCTION.html.md

 :   Depending on the implementation language it may also be allowed to specify pseudotypes such as `cstring`.
 Pseudotypes indicate that the actual argument type is either incompletely specified, or outside the set of ordinary SQL data types.

-:   The type of a column is referenced by writing `tablename.columnname%TYPE`.
+:   The type of a column is referenced by writing `table_name.column_name%TYPE`.
 Using this feature can sometimes help make a function independent of changes to the definition of a table.

 default\_expr
 :   An expression to be used as the default value if the parameter is not specified.
 The expression must be coercible to the argument type of the parameter.
-Only `IN` and `INOUT` parameters can have a default value.
+Only input \(including `INOUT`\) parameters can have a default value.
 Each input parameter in the argument list that follows a parameter with a default value must have a default value as well.

 rettype
 :   The return data type \(optionally schema-qualified\).
 The return type can be a base, composite, or domain type, or may reference the type of a table column.
 Depending on the implementation language it may also be allowed to specify pseudotypes such as `cstring`.
 If the function is not supposed to return a value, specify `void` as the return type.